jamiefolsom/arbotopia/_posts/2019-04-28-opening-the-spring-season-2019.md

 ![](/images/P1070348.jpg)

-Chipping Sparrow's song is a rapid series of chip notes
+The Chipping Sparrow's song is a rapid series of chip notes

-As we approached a wet spot to the right of the road I told the group that an exciting duck had been spotted there earlier in the week; could it still be there?
+As we approached a wet spot on the right of the road I told the group that an exciting duck had been spotted there earlier in the week; could it still be there?

 ![](/images/P1070406.jpg)